timothymctim/authenticator/README.md

 ![Screen shot of the main user interface.](screenshots/main.png "Default view with a few added credentials")
+![Screen shot of the main user interface showing credentials with different time steps.](screenshots/custom.png "Default view, but now the credentials have different time steps")
 ![Screen shot showing several options.](screenshots/add.png "View for adding a new credential")